 All values are expressed as mean \pm standard error of mean (n = 5 in each group).
-P < 0.05, vs normal control group; #P < 0.05, vs ulcer control group; EENL: ethanolic leaf extract of Nauclea latifolia.
+P < 0.05, vs vehicle control group; #P < 0.05, vs ulcer control group; EENL: ethanolic leaf extract of Nauclea latifolia.

-Effects of EENL on macroscopic appearance of the gastric mucosa haemorrhagic necrosis of the gastric mucosa (red arrow).
-EENL-pretreated groups (250 and 500 mg/kg) exhibited a fairly protected mucosa in ethanol-induced ulcer model compared to the injuries seen in the ulcer control rats.
+Effects of EENL on macroscopic appearance of the gastric mucosa haemorrhagic necrosis of the gastric mucosa.
+EENLpretreated groups (250 and 500 mg/kg) exhibited a fairly protected mucosa in ethanol-induced ulcer model compared to the injuries seen in the ulcer control rats.